coodoo/xstate-examples/README.md

 ## Notes

+- Generic naming convention for `states` and `events` are:

+	- `camelCaseForState`

+	- `UPPER.CASE.FOR.EVENT`

+		- By using dot for event it is possible in the future to implement wildcase event matching, for example `UPPER.*` to match all events starting with `UPPER`

+- Basic guiding rule for all these example are hoping to make `ui` a `dumb layer`
+	- meaning ui only does two things
+		- draw the user interface
+		- accept user inputs (keyboard/mouse events)
+	- then delegate those events to `xstate` to handle, where all business logics are encapsulated

 - PRs welcomed and feel free to open issues for any bugs or question you might have.

 ## Todo